gploumpis/angular-seed-browserify/README.md

-# angular-seed — the seed for AngularJS apps

-npm install -g gulp

-if you are a windows user u need to install python 2.7.6 and set PYTHON environment variable.
-Also it will be wise to run commands as administrator
+# angular-seed-browserify

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is a fork of [angular-seed](https://github.com/angular/angular-seed) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your  [AngularJS](http://angularjs.org/) webapp projects and dev environment for these projects.

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+The seed app demonstrates a prety nice integration of Angular and [Browserify](http://browserify.org) and serves as a template for self contained consumable modules.
+### Features

+* Structure that makes the directory and app structure consistent with the architectural design of the app and helps tooling.
+* Developers always work and test code on a minified and packaged version of the app (source maps included), same as a production environment
+* Developers can have their test suits always running so as to immediatelly identify braking changes
+* Code coverage reports
+* Addition of new test cases with no configuration
+* Script dependencies are easy to track
+* Module composition
+* Promotes DRY principle and the Module pattern

 ## Getting Started